PowerShell/PSScriptAnalyzer/docs/Cmdlets/Get-ScriptAnalyzerRule.md

 ### EXAMPLE 5 - Get custom rules

-This examle gets the standard rules and the rules in the VeryStrictRules and ExtremelyStrictRules modules.
+This example gets the standard rules and the rules in the **VeryStrictRules** and **ExtremelyStrictRules** modules.
 The command uses the **RecurseCustomRulePath** parameter to get rules defined in subdirectories of the matching paths.

 ```powershell
 Get-ScriptAnalyzerRule -CustomRulePath $home\Documents\WindowsPowerShell\Modules\*StrictRules -RecurseCustomRulePath